KEY LEARNING POINTS

 Private homebuilders can be broadly split into two distinct groups.

 A growing number of younger families are now building their own homes.
+According to Ipsos Mori polls commissioned by the National Self and Custom Build Association (NaCSBA) between 2014-2016, 35-44 year olds are most interested in undertaking a self build project.
 For many in this group, the driver is affordability – they see it as a way of getting more for their limited budget (by avoiding paying a developer’s profit, saving on Stamp Duty Land Tax and, where possible, doing some of the work themselves to reduce costs).

-Groups of private homebuilders are also often able to secure some economies of scale and reduce the cost of construction – so many collectives have a younger demographic.
-A recent survey by NaCSBA suggested that one in four potential private homebuilders likes the idea of working together as a group.
+Groups of private homebuilders are also often able to secure some economies of scale and reduce the cost of construction – many are typically in younger age groups, but increasingly older people are also forming groups to build homes.
+According to Ipsos Mori polls commissioned by NaCSBA between 2014-2016, one in four potential private homebuilders likes the idea of working together as a group.

 Other reasons include the ability to build more energy efficient homes, to get involved and acquire new skills, and, a sense of entrepreneurism and achievement.

-The Ipsos MORI surveys also concluded that people would be more likely to support new housebuilding in their area if private homebuilding made up a larger share of the new housing developments.
+The Ipsos Mori polls also point to people being more likely to support new housebuilding in their area if private homebuilding made up a larger share of the new housing developments.

 HOW MANY PEOPLE WANT TO BUILD?